Charles Willeford: Career

-In March 1935, he signed up with the California National Guard; a few months later, he enlisted in the regular United States Army.
-He spent two years stationed in the Philippines serving as a fire truck driver, a gas truck driver, and briefly as a cook.
-At the end of 1938, he was discharged from the Army, though he re-enlisted in March 1939, joining the U.S. Cavalry stationed at the Presidio of Monterey, California.
-In the Cavalry, he learned to ride and care for horses and spent several months learning the art of horseshoeing.
+In March 1935, he signed up with the California National Guard, but a few months later applied for discharge so he could enlist in the regular United States Army.
+He spent two years in the Air Corps stationed in the Philippines serving as a fire truck driver, a gas truck driver, and briefly as a cook.
+At the end of 1938, he was discharged from the Army.
+He re-enlisted in March 1939, again joining the Air Corps at March Field, California, but later transferring to the 11th Cavalry stationed at the Presidio of Monterey.
+In the cavalry, he learned to ride and care for horses and spent several months learning the art of horseshoeing.
 He also served as a "horseholder" in a machine gun troop and earned a marksman qualification.

 In 1942, Willeford married Lara Bell Fridley before being stationed at Fort Benning, Georgia, for infantry school.
 He was assigned to Company C, 11th Tank Battalion, 10th Armored Division and sent to Europe as a tank commander.
 He fought in the Battle of the Bulge and earned the Silver Star, the Bronze Star for outstanding bravery, the Purple Heart with one oak leaf cluster, and the Luxembourg War Cross.
 After V-E Day, he studied at Biarritz American University until he was shipped back to the United States.

 Willeford enlisted again in 1945 for a term of three years.
 As a member of the 24th Infantry Division, he was stationed in Kyushu, Japan, from 1947 to 1949.
 He ran the army radio station WLKH and was promoted to master sergeant.

 His first book of poetry, Proletarian Laughter, was published in 1948.
 In May 1949, he and his wife, Lara, divorced.
 In July of the same year, he left the army, leaving a mailing address of General Delivery, Dallas, Texas.
 He enrolled in the Universitarias de Belles Artes in Lima, Peru, studying art and art history in the graduate program.
 He was dismissed from the university when officials learned that he had neither an undergraduate degree nor a high school diploma.
 He lived in New York City for a month at the end of 1949 before re-enlisting in the air force.

 Willeford was stationed at Hamilton Air Force Base in California through April 1952.
 He married Mary Jo Norton in July of that year, and lived for a while in Birmingham, Alabama.
 In 1953, Willeford's first novel, High Priest of California, was published.
 Bound as a double volume with another writer's novel, it sold 55,000 copies, about a third of its print run.
 In January 1954, he re-enlisted once again; he was stationed this time at Palm Beach Air Force Base, while living in West Palm Beach.
 In 1955, he was reassigned to Harmon Air Force Base in Newfoundland.
 Willeford finally left active duty in November 1956.
 By that time, two more novels of his had been published.